-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025

-- processes of The Open University an appropriate person familiar with providing support related to physical, mental and emotional health difficulties will contact you. - 3.7.3 The member of staff who contacts you will explain why we are concerned about your behaviour.
+- 3.7.2 If concerns are raised about the impact your mental, physical or emotional wellbeing is having on your studies or learning, or that your behaviour is impacting the wellbeing of other students, staff or the administrative processes of The Open University an appropriate person familiar with providing support related to physical, mental and emotional health difficulties will contact you. - 3.7.3 The member of staff who contacts you will explain why we are concerned about your behaviour.
 If relevant, they will ask for your consent for us to use and store any special category data you share with us in relation to this policy.
 You do not have to share any additional information with us, however the more information The Open University has, the more help, assistance and support we may be able to provide. - 3.7.4 The member of staff will work with you to agree what actions should be taken to address the concerns raised, including identifying any appropriate sources of support and agreeing a timescale for review.
 You will be sent a record of this discussion and the actions and review timescales agreed.
 This information will be kept on your student record. - 3.7.5 We will advise members of staff involved in supporting you and your studies, who need to know that an action plan is in place.
 If you are studying as part of an Apprenticeship Programme, on the pre-registration nursing programme or the social work programme, for a Vocational Qualification or a PGCE in Wales your employer may also be advised of the concerns that have been raised about your mental, physical or emotional wellbeing and how this is impacting your studies or learning. - 3.7.6 When the time for review has been reached, you will be contacted by an appropriate member of staff who will discuss the progress you have made.
 If the agreed actions have been followed and The Open University no longer has any concerns, the matter will be closed.
 You will be sent a record of the review discussion, including confirmation that the Fitness to Study process has been concluded.
-This information will be kept on your student record. - 3.7.7 If however, you or The Open University continue to have concerns about your behaviour, the member of staff carrying out the review will discuss the concerns with a relevant Senior Authority to agree what actions should be taken to further support you.
+This information will be kept on your student record.

-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025